Michel Sydor: Release proceedings and death in custody

-The victim's family lawyer, Frédéric Noetinger-Berlioz, welcomed the court's decision.

-"The Code of Criminal Procedure is clear: for such an application to have a chance of succeeding, there must be no risk of re-offending, and the condition of the convicted person must be incompatible with detention.
-In this case, neither condition was met.
+The Blanc victim's family lawyer, Frédéric Noetinger-Berlioz, welcomed the court's decision.
+He argued that "The Code of Criminal Procedure is clear: for such an application to have a chance of succeeding, there must be no risk of re-offending, and the condition of the convicted person must be incompatible with detention.
+In this case, neither condition was met".